ferm10n/morpheus/README.md

   ## How to use:

-  * Rename your .ino sketch file to .cpp
+  * Rename your .ino sketch file to .cpp, or keep your .ino file and move everything in it to a new .cpp file in the same directory
   * Put Adafruit_NeoPixel_Mock.h file in the same directory as your sketch
   * then, in your sketch
       - change `#include <Adafruit_NeoPixel.h>` to `#include <Adafruit_NeoPixel_Mock.h>`